ylctql/ion-dynamic-simulation/README.md

 ```
 This will automatically install the required packages and do the compilation.
 We strongly recommend you to use virtual environment (such as Anaconda) in case of unexpected conflicts with your pre-installed versions.
 Please check https://zhuanlan.zhihu.com/p/32925500 for tutorials.

-**After that, you should put your own data of electric fields in the directory `/data` as it is too large to be contained in this repo!**
+**After that, you should put your own data of electric fields in the directory `/data` as it is too large to be contained in this repo!** If you do not have one, you may download a sample copy of data from https://cloud.tsinghua.edu.cn/f/aef6277873a0464f9eab/?dl=1.

 ### 1. Create a configure
 In this project, we defined two classes called `Data_loader` and `Configure`.
 First you may load the grid data by